M4urici02002/TC2037-Evidence2/README.md

     # Tokenize the input sentence using NLTK's word_tokenize, set to Spanish for correct tokenization of Spanish text
     tokens = word_tokenize(sentence, language='spanish')
-    parsed = False  # Initialize parsed status as False print("\nSpanish sentence that is parsing:", sentence)  # Notify user which sentence is being parsed
+    parsed = False  # Initialize parsed status as False print("\nSpanish sentence that is parsing:", sentence)
     try:
         # Attempt to parse the tokenized sentence, generating parse trees
         for tree in parser.parse(tokens):